expressjs/cookie-parser/README.md

 ### cookieParser.JSONCookie(str)

 Parse a cookie value as a JSON cookie.
-This will return the parsed JSON value if it was a JSON cookie, otherwise it will return the passed value.
+This will return the parsed JSON value if it was a JSON cookie, otherwise, it will return the passed value.

 ### cookieParser.JSONCookies(cookies)